fleetdm/fleet/docs/Deploy/single-sign-on-sso.md

 ![Example Okta IdP Configuration](https://raw.githubusercontent.com/fleetdm/fleet/main/docs/images/okta-idp-setup.png)

-If you're configuring [end user authentication](../Using%20Fleet/MDM-macOS-setup-experience.md#end-user-authentication-and-eula), use `https://<your_fleet_url>/api/v1/fleet/mdm/sso/callback` for the single sign on URL.
+If you're configuring [end user authentication](../Using%20Fleet/MDM-macOS-setup-experience.md#end-user-authentication-and-eula), use `https://<your_fleet_url>/api/v1/fleet/mdm/sso/callback` for the single sign on URL instead.

 Once configured, you will need to retrieve the Issuer URI from the `View Setup Instructions` and metadata URL from the `Identity Provider metadata` link within the application `Sign on` settings.
 See below for where to find them: